dojot/dojot/subscription-engine/kafka-ws/README.md

 });
 ```

+Note1: In the context of a dojot deployment the JWT Token is provided by the Authorization service, and is validated by the API Gateway before redirecting the connection to the Kafka WS.
+So, no validations are done by the Kafka WS, except the expiration time.

 ### **Parser compilation**

-Before running the program, you need to compile the Nearley parser:
+Before running the service, it is necessary to compile the Nearley parser:

 ```shell
 npm run parser:compile
 ```

----

-## **Standalone**
+### **Standalone Mode**

+To run the Kafka WS in the standalone mode, just type:

 ```shell
 npm run kafka-ws
 ```

 If you are developing, you can use `nodemon` too:

 ```shell
 npm run dev
 ```

----

-## NOTE

-To use WebSocket with Nginx, Kong, Api gateway or similar, look for timeout settings.
-In Nginx, for example: proxy_connect_timeout, proxy_send_timeout and proxy_connect_timeout; And in Kong on a Service, for example: connect_timeout, write_timeout and read_timeout.

 ## **Examples**